Lenses.io: Review, pricing, and best alternatives in 2026

 When are the alternatives a better choice than Lenses.io?

 If your primary need is operational governance (audit logging, data masking, gateway-level policy enforcement), Conduktor's proxy architecture is better suited.
-For small teams or single-cluster deployments, the Community edition's limits and the $4,000/year jump to SSO make the cost-to-value ratio difficult to justify against open-source alternatives.
+For teams whose main requirement is comprehensive RBAC, audit logging, and stateless deployment without an external database dependency, Kpow is worth evaluating.
+For small teams or single-cluster deployments, the community edition's limits and the $4,000/year jump to SSO make the cost-to-value ratio difficult to justify against open-source alternatives.

 Does Lenses.io support KRaft?